 In Jo’s case provided above, after the priority debt with Asset Acceptance is settled, saving up 200 to 250 a month can be accumulated to settle each remaining debt one at a time.
 Jo could find the rest of the debts resolved in 2013.

-To settle with Asset Acceptance or fight a lawsuit.
+Settle with Asset Acceptance or Fight a Lawsuit

 Debt buyer lawsuits can be defended.
 Your best bet is to hire an experienced collection defense attorney.
 There are a few I can refer Jo to if that is requested.
 Hiring an attorney to defend a debt buyer lawsuit has a cost.
 For Jo that cost would probably be somewhere around what it would cost to settle with Asset Acceptance (or higher).
 While there is a whole lot of success out there with attorneys defending against debt buyer suits and getting them dismissed.
 There are no guarantees.